 What Are Snowflake Iceberg Tables?

 Snowflake Iceberg tables represent an innovative fusion of Snowflake's powerful cloud data platform with the flexibility and interoperability of the Apache Iceberg table format.
-In essence, Snowflake Iceberg tables are a new type of table in Snowflake that adheres to the Apache Iceberg specification, allowing data to be stored in external cloud storage while still leveraging Snowflake's query engine and many of its advanced features.
+In short, Snowflake Iceberg tables are a new kind of table in Snowflake that follows the Apache Iceberg standard, allowing data to be stored in external cloud storage while still leveraging Snowflake's query engine and many of its advanced features.

-When you create an Iceberg table in Snowflake, you're essentially telling Snowflake to manage a table whose data resides in external cloud storage (such as Amazon S3, Google Cloud Storage, or Azure Blob Storage) using the Iceberg format.
+When you create an Iceberg table in Snowflake, you're essentially telling Snowflake to manage a table whose data resides in external cloud storage (Amazon S3, Google Cloud Storage, or Azure Blob Storage) using the Iceberg format.
 This approach combines the best of both worlds: the performance and familiar SQL interface of Snowflake with the open format and interoperability of Iceberg.

 Here's how Snowflake Iceberg tables work at a high level: